 The First Way – Use Professional Mac Hard Drive Recovery Software

-How can I fix my hard drive with MiniTool Mac Data Recovery?
+How can I fix my hard drive with Stellar Data Recovery for Mac?

 Step one: you should do different things in this step according to two different situations.

-- Please download the free edition of MiniTool Mac Data Recovery if the hard drive on your Mac is going to die (behaves strangely), but still works now.
+- Please use Stellar Data Recovery for Mac to recover files directly when the hard drive on your Mac is going to die (behaves strangely), but still works now.

 As for how much does it cost for data recovery (the data recovery prices), there’s no clear answer.

-- Of course, you can recover files from hard drive Mac for free with the free edition; but it only allows you to get 1MB of data.
+- Of course, you can recover files from hard drive Mac for free with the free edition.
+That is to say free hard drive recovery is possible, but it only allows you to recover limited data.

-- As for the bootable edition, it allows you to scan lost files only, so free hard drive recovery on non-bootable Mac is not possible.
+- As for the advanced edition, it allows you to scan lost files completely and recover unlimited data.

-- Eject the boot disk you’ve made from current Mac and connect it to your Mac with the failed hard drive.
+- Connect the USB drive to your Mac with failed hard drive.

-Yet, if you can still restart Mac and access the internal hard drive, you should just finish the installation of software (skip step two and step three) and launch it to recover files from failed Mac hard drive.
+As mentioned earilier, if you can still restart Mac and access the internal hard drive, you should just finish the installation of software and launch it to recover files from failed Mac hard drive.

 This is the guide you need of how to recover data from dead MacBook Pro, please try it yourself immediately if you are caught in the same dilemma.